-There are no relevant union officials within Newall Green Primary School however, we do support the trade unions and pay into facility time the contribution of £1,710.
-We pay this to Manchester City Council.
+There are no relevant union officials within Newall Green Primary School however, they do support the trade unions and pay into facility time, the contribution for this year was £1,821.
+This is paid to Manchester City Council.

 Equal Opportunity Policy